wndxgroup/WNDXRubyMotion/README.md

 This is an example of using Flow, based on https://motionpdx.github.io/blog/2016/07/14/cross-platform-mobile-development-with-flow/.
 But I tweaked some of the startup things, and I pulled data from the Ruby Gems Activity API endpoint.

+## Marslink

+This is a RubyMotion port of the [IGListKit Tutorial](https://www.raywenderlich.com/147162/iglistkit-tutorial-better-uicollectionviews) from Ray Wenderlich's site.
+See my [blog](https://www.wndx.com/archives/tag/iglistkit/) for all the gory details.

 ## Add MapKit example description here

 ## Add WatchKit example description here